 6 Important Metrics When Measuring Content Marketing Effective

-Content marketing is a tactic used across industries to create awareness and educate audiences, but many organizations are still figuring out how to measure real success.
+Content marketing is a tactic used across industries to create awareness and educate audiences, but many organizations are still figuring out how to measure the real success.

 According to a 2020 study, 80% of promising respondents use metrics to measure performance.
 But that number drops to 65% when asked if they have KPIs to measure performance and even to 43% when asked if they measure content marketing ROI.